TE33A: Kazakhstan

+As of 2025, over 500 TE33A locomotives have been built locally for Kazakhstan Railways (KTZ), with 40 units exported to countries in the region, including Kyrgyzstan, Moldova, Tajikistan, Azerbaijan, Ukraine, Turkmenistan, and Mongolia.

 Freight locos

 In September 2006 Kazakhstan Temir Zholy placed a US$650m order for 310 locomotives.
 The first 10 were built in GE's Erie, Pennsylvania, plant while the remaining 300 are being assembled in Astana.

 Passenger locos

 At InnoTrans on 19 September 2012 KTZ ordered 110 locomotives to be delivered from 2014 for use on passenger trains.
 These will have a higher maximum speed of 160 km/h.

 Estonia

 In 2010 Vopak EOS, the owner of Estonian Railway Services, began negotiations to buy TE33A locomotives.
 A TE33A was sent to Estonia in December 2011 for five months of testing.
 On 22 May 2013 a contract for 15 locomotives was signed by Vopak EOS.
 In 2015 the order was reported to have been cancelled.